AryanSinghh07/AryanSinghh07/README.md

 # 💫 About Me:
-Hi 👋, I'm **Aryan Singh**, a passionate 20-year-old student at **Galgotias University** with a knack for coding and a relentless drive to create innovative solutions.
+Hi there! 👋 I'm Aryan Singh, a curious and driven 20-year-old Computer Science student at Galgotias University.
+I’m passionate about turning ideas into real-world tech solutions through clean, efficient code.
+Whether it's building full-stack web apps, diving into machine learning, or experimenting with 3D design, I love exploring new technologies and pushing my creative boundaries.

+💡 Always eager to learn, collaborate, and innovate—because the best way to grow is by building things that matter. 🚀

 ---